git4example/genai-fsx-workshop-on-eks-auto/assets/README.md

 ```

-- Check if region and cluster names are set correctly
+- Check that your region and cluster names are set correctly, to match your current region.

 ```bash
 echo $AWS_REGION